Slack vs Microsoft Teams: Finding the Best Fit for Your Business

 Depending on what I wanted to do, I could:

-Thanks to these options, I could keep up with updates without being glued to the app.
+Thanks to these options, it was easier to keep up with updates without being glued to the app.

 Change notification preferences in Slack